ShravanBhat/nl-sql/README.md

 ## Technologies used

 This project is built with Go for the backend server.
 The frontend uses HTML and Tailwind CSS for styling.
 It uses the Gemini API for the intelligence part.

+## High Level Design

+The system is built with three main parts that work together.

+1.  **The User Interface**
+    This is the website you see in your browser.
+It takes your input and shows you the results.
+It talks to the backend server.

+2.  **The Backend Server**
+    This is the main program running on your computer.
+It acts as the middleman.
+It receives your questions, talks to the AI, and runs commands on your database.

+3.  **External Services**
+    We connect to two outside things.
+First is your database (like PostgreSQL or MySQL) where your data lives.
+Second is Google Gemini, which acts as the brain to translate English into SQL.

+## Low Level Design

+Organized the code into specific folders to keep it clean and easy to understand.

+*   **main.go**: This is the starting point.
+It turns on the server and loads your settings.
+*   **api folder**: This contains the code that handles requests from the website.
+For example, when you click "Connect", a specific function in this folder does the work.
+*   **core/db folder**: This handles all the messy details of talking to different databases.
+It makes sure that asking for data looks the same to the rest of the app, whether you use Postgres or MySQL.
+*   **core/ai folder**: This manages the conversation with Google Gemini.
+It prepares your question and the database structure so the AI can understand it.

+## Design Patterns Used

+We used standard coding patterns to solve common problems.
+Here is what we used and why.

+### Factory Pattern
+We use a "Factory" to create the database connections.
+When you choose a database type in the dropdown, the Factory picks the correct code to run.

+**Why we used it:** This makes it very easy to add new databases in the future.
+If we want to add SQLite support later, we just add a new piece to the Factory without breaking the existing code.

+### Adapter Pattern
+We created a standard interface (a set of rules) for how to talk to a database.
+Then we wrote specific "Adapters" for Postgres and MySQL that follow these rules.

+**Why we used it:** Different databases speak slightly different languages.
+The Adapter makes them all look the same to our application.
+This means the main application logic does not need to worry about which specific database you are using.